SudoKy0t0/SudoKy0t0.github.io/_posts/2026-02-01-htb-pov-writeup.md

   </a>
 </p>

-The `Download CV` link is calling JavaScript `__doPostBack('download', '')`, and the most interesting, the headers `"__VIEWSTATEGENERATOR"` and `"__EVENTVALIDATION"`.
+The `Download CV` link is calling JavaScript `__doPostBack('download', '')`, and the most interesting, the headers `"__VIEWSTATEGENERATOR"` and `"__EVENTVALIDATION"` invoked when using the download function.
 A quick search in google reveals that this headers are part of the ASP.NET WebForms, meaning this site is running ASP.NET WebForms.
-I had a bit of trouble trying to discover traffic with BurpSuite when downloading the CV, it won't show a POST request, so, from now on, I'll use solely the intercept function.
+I had a bit of trouble trying to discover traffic with BurpSuite when downloading the CV, it won't show any POST request, so, from now on, I'll use solely the intercept function.

 <p align="center">
   <a href="/assets/images/pov/Captura7.PNG" class="glightbox">
     <img src="/assets/images/pov/Captura7.PNG" width="700">
   </a>
 </p>

+## Initial foothold

+With our newly discovered information